 Data Processing Bottleneck Slows Mapping of Natural Disaster Areas

-When that’s the case, Dudek’s team of nearly 30 unmanned aerial system (UAS) staff can mobilize in the office and the field to complete the flight, transmit and process the data, then output the results into an actionable deliverable.
-“Any company can get out and do an assessment,” said Steve Hochart, Dudek’s UAS Services Principal.
+When that’s the case, Dudek’s team of nearly 30 Mapping and Surveying staff can mobilize in the office and the field to complete the flight, transmit and process the data, then output the results into an actionable deliverable.
+“Any company can get out and do an assessment,” said Steve Hochart, Dudek’s Mapping and Survey Practice Director.
 “The high value for our clients is actually what we do with that data afterwards.”

 Azure Cloud Workstations Provide Drone Data Processing Superpower